ninarescic/MAIS/doc/inifile.md

 |quarantine|string|--|filename for quarantine specification, optional, needed only by graphs with custom layers|
 |layer_groups|string|--|layer groups defition for contact tracing, optional, needed only by graphs with custom layers|
 |file|string|town.pickle|filename to save the pickled graph|

+# MODEL and POLICY

+MODEL and POLICY sections depend on the model type used.

+For InfoSir Model use:

+For InfoTipping Model use:

+for SimulationDrivenModel (infection spread) use:

 # MODEL